Lorenzosp01/Live-Chat-beta/README.md

+# Live Chat
-# A simple multiple client - server chat using socket.io framework
+A simple live chat with multiple users